Radonirinaunimi/python-template/README.md

 ```bash
 make view
 ```
-Before pushing to the github, make sure to modify the actions in the [workflows](https://github.com/Radonirinaunimi/python-template/blob/master/.github/workflows/) folder.
+Before pushing to the github , make sure to modify the actions in the [workflows](https://github.com/Radonirinaunimi/python-template/blob/master/.github/workflows/) folder.
 Specifically, one must replace the value `never` in the *branches* entry.
 For instance, one can choose `on: push` to run the actions whenever a new implementation is pushed on any *branches*; or to be *branch* specific by replacing `never` by `master` for instance.

 In order to deploy the documentation, the following part must be replaced by your own **token**,
 ```yaml